A Discretization-Accurate Stopping Criterion for Iterative Solvers for Finite Element Approximation: Finite element method and iterative solver

 For the presentation purpose, here it is assumed that both the diffusion coefficient $A$ and the data $f$ are in $\cS^0$, and denote $A\at{K} = A_K$, $f\at{K} = f_K$.
 Additionally, the Dirichlet boundary data $g$ can be represented by the trace of a function in $\cS^1$.
 In this setting, no data oscillation term will be present in the final error estimate bounds.

-Provided that the problem in \eqref{eq:pb-pd} is assembled using the the nodal basis function for \eqref{eq:sp-p1}, i.e. $\phi_{\vz_i}$ being the Lagrange nodal basis function of $\cS$ associated with an interior vertex $\vz_i$ in this triangulation.
-An iterative solver shall be used to approximately solve the following linear system:
+Let $\phi_{\vz_i}$ be the Lagrange nodal basis function of $\cS^1$ associated with an interior vertex $\vz_i\in \cN$.
+Using these nodal basis functions, the discrete problem in \eqref{eq:pb-pd} may be written as the following system of linear equations: